What is the main residence for taxes?

 You have only one residence in France

-Your principal residence is your place of residence on December 31 of the year of receipt of income.
+Your primary residence is your place of residence in the December 31 of the year in which the income was collected.

 You have several residences in France

-Your primary residence is the one where you have your main establishment on 31 December of the year in which the income was received.
+Your primary residence is the one where you have your main establishment to December 31 of the year in which the income was collected.

 This is where you actually live and usually where you have the strongest ties.